Poloskit101/Poloskit101/README.md

 - 👋 Hi, I’m @Poloskit101
 - 👀 I’m interested in ... cryptocurrency, Networking,Graphics and animations, Biometric Access control, Attendance systems and CCTV installations and maintenance
 - 🌱 I’m currently learning ...
 Digital skills
 - 💞️ I’m looking to collaborate on ...
-ICT, Cryptocurrency, Graphics and Animation and Securities and surviellance technician
+ICT, Cryptocurrency, Graphics and Animation and Securities and surviellance technician(Hikvision/ZkTeco and other products)
 - 📫 How to reach me ...
 On twitter @Phreshkyd1

 <!---